-Democrats currently hold a statewide voter registration edge of nearly one million over Republicans; a Republican hasn't won a Senate election in 46 years and a Republican presidential candidate hasn't carried the state in 30 years.
+Democrats currently hold a statewide voter registration edge of nearly one million; a Republican hasn't won a Senate election in 46 years and a Republican presidential candidate hasn't carried the state in 30 years.

-Given that history, a re-districting formula based on that metric virtually guarantees Democratic victories and a lock on control of the Legislature for years.

-It was quickly viewed as gerrymandering dressed up in competitiveness clothing.
+A redistricting formula based on that metric virtually guarantees Democratic victories and a lock on control of the Legislature for years.
+It was gerrymandering dressed up in competitiveness clothing.

-The leadership decision to delay any further action until next year represented one of those rare moments in legislative history when a public outcry was so broadly heard that it led to a complete withdrawal.
+The decision to delay action represented a serious miscalculation on the part of the leadership, a mistaken conviction that the idea could be sold easily as sound public policy.
+It was one of those rare moments in legislative history when a public outcry was so broadly heard that it led to a complete withdrawal.